ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 Variable assignment
 -------------------

-Mutable variable is such a variable which can be given a new value.
+A mutable variable is a variable which can be given a new value.
 The operator ``:=`` must be used to give a new value to a variable.
-A variable must be declared before you can set a value for it (declaration of variables has been described :ref:`above<variable_declaration>`).
+A variable must be declared before you can assign a value to it (see declaration of variables :ref:`above<variable_declaration>`).

-Type of a variable is identified on the declaration step.
-A variable can be given a value of expression only if both the expression and the variable belong to the same type, otherwise it will give you a compilation error.
+The type of a variable is identified at declaration time.
+From then on, a variable can be given a value of expression only if both the expression and the variable belong to the same type, otherwise a compilation error will occur.

 Variable assignment example::